astrazeneca-cgr-publications/JARVIS/modules/CONTINUE.md

 • Train JARVIS on UTR and predict on intergenic [Maybe / Maybe not]
 • Create clean instance of model for each fold in 'jarvis/variant_classification/classifiers.py' (--redundant as currently only Logistic Regression and Random Forest are to be used in this module)
 - Sliding window (during Review)

+# > Train JARVIS with all HGMD pathogenic vs the ClinVar benign (or other set of benign variants).
+Then predict for all 3kb windows (with all the features already annotated) to rank them based on their probability score to be pathogenic.
+# 2. Add annotation for Histon marks/Methylation from other cell types too.
+# 3. Prioritise variants from denovo-db for neuro-developmental disorders
+# 4. Calculate gwRVIS with TOPMED (liftover TOPMED to GRCh37) and show correlation
+# 5. Calculate gwRVIS for different sub-populations: AFR vs EUR possibly?

+# Another project (almost):
+# - Predict most-intolerant vs most-tolerant from raw sequence only with CNNs (either as binary classification or regression).
+# The regression version may allow us to predict the gwRVIS score for regions that do not have variant data within a VCF.
+# ---------------------------------------------------------------------------------------